Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Experiments

-\textbf{SUTs.} We use three fixed SUT heads: (i) a PilotNet-style steering angle prediction CNN; (ii) YOLOP drivable-area; (iii) YOLOP lane-line.
+\textbf{Data and pairing.} We evaluate on 2{,}126 matched KITTI--VirtualKITTI2 pairs across the five VKITTI2 scenes (Scene01, 02, 06, 18, 20), split 80/20 by scene into 1{,}701 calibration and 425 held-out items.
+VirtualKITTI2 provides synthetic ``clone'' sequences that follow the same camera trajectory as the corresponding KITTI raw sequences.
+We form KITTI--VKITTI2 pairs by matching the scene ID, rendering variant (VirtualKITTI2's ``clone'' condition replicates KITTI lighting and weather), camera (\texttt{Camera\_0}), and frame index. \textbf{SUTs.} We use three fixed SUT heads: (i) a PilotNet-style steering angle prediction CNN; (ii) YOLOP drivable-area (DA); (iii) YOLOP lane-line (LL).
 Feature layers are conv5 (steering) and neck pre-decoder (YOLOP), selected for semantic relevance.
-All SUT weights are frozen (i.e., the SUTs are not trained or fine-tuned; we evaluate their fixed, pre-trained behavior). \revnote{Addresses Mohsen p.4: added parenthetical clarification that ``weights frozen'' means SUTs are not trained/fine-tuned we only evaluate pre-trained behavior.}
+All SUT weights are frozen (i.e., the SUTs are not trained or fine-tuned; we evaluate their fixed, pre-trained behavior). \textbf{Metrics.} Details are given in Section~\ref{sec:metrics}. \textbf{Calibration.} We optimize generator parameters with a combined loss on IV, OV, and DFF, treating the SUT as fixed. \textbf{Full details.} Optimizers, CF-XAI hyperparameters, and per-layer shapes are documented here: (\repo).
+Fidelity thresholds follow domain standards and calibration distributions: $\varepsilon_{\mathrm{out}}$ uses a 0.7 similarity cutoff (e.g., $\mathrm{IoU}\!\ge\!0.7$).